AI in Design: Just Another Tool in a Cover Designer’s Toolkit

 I am a firm believer that tools and technologies make our lives better.
 This optimism extends to a new technology that some believe will not just take my job and business, but may render my entire profession obsolete: generative AI.

 I don’t believe the doomsayers.
-I believe that generative AI will enhance Damonza.
-I believe that it is simply another tool in our tool kit – admittedly a powerful one – that will help us deliver better covers to our clients.
+I believe that generative AI enhances what we do at Damonza.
+I believe that it’s just another (increasingly powerful) tool in our kit.
 And I believe that ‘book cover designer’ will continue to be a valued profession for as long as there are books to cover.

 Generative AI is not a designer